 It's amazingly simply to get one up and running on your device, so here's how it works.

 How to set up a VPN on an Android phone

-Go to the Google Play Store and search for Express VPN.
+We're using ExpressVPN here to illustrate how to get a VPN up and running.
+First go to the Google Play Store and search for ExpressVPN.
 Download the app and then tap the Open button when the installation process has been completed.

 A final option is to let the VPN share crash reports and other technical data to the developers.
 This is anonymous and is only there to help them monitor how the system is performing.
 You can tap Allow if you’re happy to send this information, but there’s also a Don’t Allow option just below.

 With the account created you can now start your adventures in Virtual Private Networks.

 When it comes to actually enabling the VPN, it's as easy as pressing the big power button.

 Open the app and you’ll be presented with that big button in the centre.
 As you might guess, this turns the VPN on and off.
 Beneath it you’ll see the recommended server location.
 This can be changed by tapping on the Choose Location button.